Frequently asked questions, both real and imagined!

 I want to buy your freight train book, Ten Thousand Miles by Freight Train.
 Where is it?

 That novella was part of an e-book publishing experiment wherein I pasted together a bunch of freight train stories and published them on Amazon in 2010.
 But the stories are part of a larger, full-length work, and so I’ve withdrawn them from Amazon.
-The full-length work will be out in a few years.
+That book, The Sunset Route, is now finished, and available for pre-order wherever you buy your books.
+It comes out July 2021!

 Can I live on the PCT?